N. Prabhakaran

 N. Prabhakaran is a noted short story writer, novelist, poet, playwright, essayist, educationist, editor and columnist in Malayalam.
 He won the 2022 Kerala Sahitya Akademi Fellowship.

+Early life

 The eldest of the five children born to N Kunhambu and A Kalliani, Prabhakaran was born at Parassinikkadavu in Kannur district of Kerala on 30 December 1952.
 He spent his childhood days at Madayi.
 Prabhakaran studied at Madayi L P School, Govt.
 High School, Madayi, Payyannur College and Government Brennen College, Thalassery.
 He served as a lecturer at the Dept. of Malayalam of Lekshmipuram college of Arts and Science, Neyyoor, Kanyakumari District, Tamil Nadu, University College, Thiruvananthapuram, CKG Memorial Govt College, Perambra, and Govt Brennen College, Thalassery, and retired while serving as the Head of the Malayalam Department of Brennen College.
 The writer also served as a visiting professor of Malayalam at the University of Calicut.
 Prabhakaran resides at Dharmadam in Thalassery.

 Literary career

 Though N Prabhakaran began writing in 1966, he established himself as a writer with the short story "Ottayante Pappan", published in 1971.
 The story won the first prize in the short story competition for college students conducted by Mathrubhumi Azhchappathippu, the Malayalam general interest weekly, in connection with its Vishu special.

 Now N Prabhakaran has 55 books, spanning a number of genres, to his credit.

 N. Prabhakaran has also received the 2022 Kerala Sahitya Akademi Fellowship.